narenaryan/Quotebot/README.md

 connection automatically when system is active and posts the Quote image.

 Two APIs Twitter API,Img4free API are used to achieve the task.

+tweetit.py creates a class for encapsulating user details. beforeact.py do all housekeeping task and sets every thing ready for Quotebot to run dayscats.pickle consists of mapping of month day -> category